Ziya Gökalp: Career

 The revolutionary currents of Constantinople at the time were extremely varied; the unpopularity of the Abdul Hamid II regime had by this time awakened diverse revolutionary sentiment in Constantinople.
 He inaugurated the first CUP office in Diyarbakır in July 1908.
 In September 1909 he moved to Selanik, where he became a member of the CUP Central Committee in 1910.
 There he cofounded a literary and cultural journal, Genç Kalemler.
 While residing in Salonika, Talaat Pasha was often a guest in his house, where they delved into political discussions.
 It was also during his stay in Selanik that he began using the penname Gökalp and his future role within the CUP was to be determined.
 In 1912, he moved back to Constantinople, as did the CUP.
-Gökalp was one of the regular contributors of the military journal Harp Mecmuası between 1915 and 1918.
+Gökalp was one of the regular contributors of the political magazine İslam Mecmuası from 1914 to 1918 and the military journal Harp Mecmuası between 1915 and 1918.

 After World War I, he was arrested for his involvement in the Committee of Union and Progress and exiled to Malta for two years between 1919 and 1921.

 While exiled on Malta, he continued to write and consolidate his ideas and drafted his Principles of Turkism, published in 1923.
 He returned to Turkey in the spring of 1921, but was not given back his chair at the University of Istanbul.
 He settled in his hometown of Diyarbakır where he taught sociology and psychology at a secondary school and teacher's seminary.
 He began publishing a small weekly newsletter, Küçük Mecmua, which slowly became influential and led to contributions in the major daily newspapers of Istanbul and Ankara.
 At the end of 1922, Gökalp was invited to direct the department of publication and translation at the Ministry of Education.
 He was selected to serve as a member of the Grand National Assembly of Turkey until his death in 1924, and he served on the Committee for Education which reformed the school system, curriculum and textbooks according to his guidance.
 He emphasized that the education provided should include Turkism, Modernism and Islamism.
 Besides Turkish culture and language, he advocated for the inclusion of Persian and Arabic language, the Quran and mathematics, physics and some European languages in the curriculum.
 Additionally, he participated in the drafting of the 1924 constitution.

 Ziya Gökalp was the owner of land which included 5 villages in the northeast of Diyarbakır.

-Death
+Personal life and death

+Ziya Gökalp was married, and his daughter was named Hürriyet as a reference to the revolution of the Committee of Union and Progress in 1908.
 He died on 25 October 1924 in Istanbul, where he went to rest after a short illness in 1924.